 You will have more privacy in an apartment and also your own bathroom.
 No flip-flops in the shower!

 You can also choose who you wish to live with.
 This is probably the main reason to choose an apartment.

 You don’t really have this choice in a dorm (you can request who you might like to share with, but this is up to the discretion of the Residential Life Office).
 However, it’s unlikely that all your high school friends are attending the same college so you may find that apartment living is better suited to your sophomore year when you have clicked with a few people.

 Apartments – Off Campus

-As many colleges insist on freshman living on campus either in dorms, or an apartment, you need to be certain that if you are looking at off campus living that it is accepted by the Residential Life Office / Admissions Office.
+As many colleges insist on freshmen living on campus either in dorms, or an apartment, you need to be certain that if you are looking at off-campus living that it is accepted by the Residential Life Office / Admissions Office.

-Many will allow off campus if it is within a certain distance of the school.
-They want freshman and all students to actually go to class and this is why they have this rule in place.
+Many will allow off-campus if it is within a certain distance of the school.
+They want freshmen and all students to actually go to class and this is why they have this rule in place.